 “My mantra is that you have to design for the home and the location.
 I want to be true to the house and the surroundings,” says Leaman.
 “You have to pay attention to the location, the bone of the house.
 As a designer, that gives us so much information.”

 As with all design trends, when every house has shiplap, it ceases to be an unexpected discovery or unique home trait.
 It also might not be sending the message you are hoping for.

 Courtney Eads of Traci Connell Interiors in Dallas says, “[Shiplap] seems to 'cheapen' the design or date it.
 It’s something that a DIY person can do, and you don’t hire a designer to create a DIY experience.”

 4. Doesn’t Play Well With Others

-Many people have a mixed bag of personal tastes and styles that is reflected in their home.
-A blend of modern and mid-century, bohemian and traditional, for instance.
+Many people have a mixed bag of personal tastes and styles that is reflected in their home—a blend of modern, midcentury, and traditional, for instance.
 But what combines well with a farmhouse aesthetic?
 A little more farmhouse.

 There is definitely such a thing as too much of a good thing.
 Leaman says, “It is getting a little tired and overdone because people sort of beat it to death.
 The kitschy signs, the farm-themed things in the kitchen all together start to kind of become dated.”

 Looks like it could be time to put aspects of this home trend out to pasture.